Trending Topics

 Motivation is the core to being successful.
 It drives passion, gives joy when goals are met, and gives us optimism in the face of failure.

-Self-motivated leaders have a tendency to peruse goals with energy and persistence.
-Hallmarks of a self-motivated leader include a strong drive, clear visions, and resounding commitment to an organization.
-Self-motivated leaders are forever raising the performance bar, and are competitive with not only themselves, but with their peers.
+Self-motivated leaders have a tendency to pursue goals with energy and persistence.
+Hallmarks of a self-motivated leader include a strong drive, clear vision, sense of purpose and resounding commitment to an organization.
+Self-motivated leaders are forever raising the performance bar, and are competitive with not only themselves but with their peers.

 Motivation comes from two places:

-• Intrinsic motivation: This is when motivation comes from “internal” factors to meet personal needs.
-We do things we do because we enjoy them, not because we have to.
-Intrinsic means internal or inside of yourself; when you are intrinsically motivated, you enjoy an interest, a course of study or skill development solely for the fulfillment of education and having fun.
-EMS is a career field that really touches our intrinsic motivation.
-We’re not going to retire with mansions or private jets; instead we get our satisfaction from helping others and being the best part of their worst day.
+Intrinsic motivation comes from “internal” factors to meet personal needs.
+We do things we do because we enjoy them, not because we have to do them.
+Intrinsic means internal or inside of yourself; when you are intrinsically motivated, you enjoy an interest, a course of study or skill development solely for fulfilling education and having fun.
+EMS is a career field that touches our intrinsic motivation.
+We’re not going to retire with mansions or private jets; instead, we get our satisfaction from helping others and being the best part of their worst day.

-Examples include exploring opportunities for personal development for the satisfaction of being competent in a task, or setting the standards to become a role model or mentor.
+Examples of intrinsic motivation include exploring opportunities for personal development for the satisfaction of being competent in a task or setting the standards to become a role model or mentor.
 Whatever you take on, you do it for personal accomplishment and gratification.

-• Extrinsic motivation: This is when motivation comes from “external” factors that are given or controlled by others.
-Salary or praise are good examples.
+Extrinsic motivation comes from “external” factors that are given to you or controlled by others.
+Salary or praise are good examples of extrinsic motivation.
 This type of motivation is everywhere and frequently used within society.

-When you are motivated to perform, achieve, learn or do something based on a highly considered outcome, rather than for the fun, development or personal fulfillment, you are being extrinsically motivated.
+When you are motivated to perform, achieve, learn or do something based on a highly considered outcome, rather than for fun, development or personal fulfillment, you are extrinsically motivated.